The Bactrian Camel

 The Bactrian or Asian camel has two humps, a dark brown, thick, long-haired coat and hard feet which enable it to traverse difficult rocky ground.
 Compared to the domesticated Asian camel, the wild Bactrian is much slimmer and less hairy.
 It also has a shorter muzzle and ears, smaller feet and smaller, upright humps.

-The Asian camels we see in zoos and wildlife parks are the heavier domesticated variety, bred for centuries past as 'beasts of burden', so their appearance can be rather misleading.
+The Asian camels we see in zoos and wildlife parks are the heavier domesticated variety, bred for centuries past as working animals, so their appearance can be rather misleading.

 Remarkably well adapted to extremes of climates though they are, the camel herds will move from the heat of the stony desert up into the mountainous regions during the hottest months of the year.
 Here they may be found at heights of 3,000m (10,000ft) or more before they descend back into the desert again with the onset of winter.